shannonpeng/shannonpeng.com/app/content/projects/infection.md

 </div>

-We tested our new prototypes and came up with gameplay rules by playing multiple rounds of Infection outside of lab (the best kind of homework).
+We tested our new prototypes and came up with gameplay rules by playing multiple rounds of Infection outside of the lab.
+(Peak MIT homework.)

-We adjusted the organs' attachment to the vests until they were attached tightly enough to not fall off accidentally while a player was running, but loosely enough so that an incoming bacteria could cleanly knock the organ off.
+We adjusted the organs' attachment to the vests until they were attached tightly enough to not fall off accidentally while a player was running, and also loosely enough such that an incoming bacterium could cleanly knock the organ off.
 After some finishing touches, our final prototype was ready to *play*sent!

 <div class="image-set" markdown="1">